bionanotechie/Genome-Assembly-Bacterial/README.md

 **Current working Directory: /UCHC/PublicShare/Genome-Assembly-Bacterial/Long Read/1-assembly/falcon**

 To run Flye run [falcon.sh](https://github.com/CBC-UCONN/Genome-Assembly-Bacterial/blob/master/Long%20Read/1-assembly/falcon/falcon.sh) located in the hybrid assembly directory. falcon is run by inputting subreads.bam.fofn and subreads.fasta.fofn and loading miniconda and denovo_py3 modules.
 You have the options of either running fc_run on fc_run.cfg or fc_unzip.py on fc_unzip.cfg.

+<a name="nano"></a>
+## Step 4: Polishing with Nanopolish
+Nanopolish is used to strengthen consensus data from your assembly.It will take the assembly you have created and align it, break it into segments, and then a consensus algorithm can run through the segments to polish them.

+The original purpose of nanopolish was to improve the consensus accuracy of an assembly of Oxford Nanopore Technology sequencing reads.

+**Running Nanopolish**

+**Current working directory: /UCHC/PublicShare/Genome-Assembly-Bacterial/Long Read/3-nanopolish**

+To run nanopolish run the [nanopolish0-10kb.sh](https://github.com/CBC-UCONN/Genome-Assembly-Bacterial/blob/master/Long%20Read/3-nanopolish/nanopolish.sh) file located in the long read folder inside folder 3.

+In our script we first run nanopolish_makerange.py in order to split the draft of larger genomes so that the algorithm can run in parallel on each part.
+In our case we first run the divide_genome.py script on our full genome assembly (whichever you want to access, we used the flye output). then we run nanopolish_0-10kb.sh and just run nanopolish on that portion.

+Here are the following meanings of the parameters:
+- -r is the input of the raw reads
+- -b is the bam file of the raw reads
+- -g is the partial genome you want to examine
+- -o is the output (a vcf file)

+<a name="ph"></a>
+## Step 5: Organizing with Purge Haplotigs
+Purge Haplotigs is a pipeline to help with curating genome assemblies.
+It assures that there is not a combination of sequences between contigs and haplotigs.
+It uses a system that uses the mapped reads that you assembled and Minimap2 to assess which contigs should be kept in the assembly.

+We use this because some parts of a genome may have a very high degree of heterozygosity which causes contigs for both haplotypes of that part of the genome to be assembled as separate primary contigs, rather than as a contig with a haplotig which may cause an error in analysis.

+What the purge halpotigs algortihm does is identify pairs of contigs that are syntenic and group them as haplotig.
+The pipeline uses mapped read coverage and blast/lastz alignments to determine which contigs to keep for the assembly.
+Dotplots are produced for all flagged contig matches to help the user analyze any remaining ambiguous contigs.

+This part must be done in seperate steps as the parameters in each part depend on the results of the previous steps.

+**Running Purge Haplotigs**

+**Current Working Directory: /UCHC/PublicShare/Genome-Assembly-Bacterial/Long Read/4-purge_haplotigs**

+To run purge haplotigs, you mut run each script seperately. you must run [purge_haplotigs_step1.sh](https://github.com/CBC-UCONN/Genome-Assembly-Bacterial/blob/master/purge_haplotigs_step1.sh), [purge_haplotigs_step2.sh](https://github.com/CBC-UCONN/Genome-Assembly-Bacterial/blob/master/purge_haplotigs_step2.sh), and [purge_haplotigs_step3.sh](https://github.com/CBC-UCONN/Genome-Assembly-Bacterial/blob/master/purge_haplotigs_step3.sh) in the long read folder.

 <a name="bus2"></a>
 ## Step 3: Checking completeness with BUSCO